How to remove mouth sores: canker causes, types and treatment

 While we’ve already outlined some of the more common types of mouth sores, below you’ll find a summary of some of the other types of mouth sores you may come across:

-• Lichen planus: This chronic inflammatory condition can cause white patches, redness and irritation, and open sores.
+Lichen planus: This inflammatory, chronic condition can cause white patches, redness and irritation, and open sores.

-• Leukoplakia: These types of sores are thick, white patches on the gums, the insides of the cheeks, the bottom of the mouth, and sometimes the tongue.
-These patches may be precancerous and are often a result of excessive smoking.
+Leukoplakia: These patches may be precancerous and are often a result of excessive smoking.
+These types of sores are thick, white patches on the gums, the insides of the cheeks, the bottom of the mouth, and sometimes the tongue.

 Symptoms of mouth sores